Offer, confirmation and registration - BPTC

-Your offer will be valid for either the Bar Professional Training Course (Postgraduate Diploma in Bar Professional Training) or the LLM in Bar Professional Training.
+Your offer will be valid for either the Postgraduate Diploma in Bar Professional Training or the LLM in Bar Professional Training.

 Accepting the offer is a two-stage process.
 Firstly, please ensure you have accepted our offer online via the BPTC application portal.
-Secondly, please complete the acceptance form and return it to us along with evidence of your deposit payment of £400 by the deadline on your offer letter.
+Secondly, please complete the online acceptance form (a link is included in your formal offer email and make the deposit payment) by the deadline on your offer letter.

-An offer will not be considered to have been formally accepted until we receive the paperwork and the offer has been accepted online.
+An offer will not be considered to have been formally accepted until we receive the acceptance form and the offer has been accepted on BarSAD.